 Key Takeaways

-- Deep sleep declines significantly after age 30, affecting physical restoration
+- Deep sleep drops off significantly after age 30, and no supplement or mattress reverses it

-- Older adults often experience earlier sleep timing and more frequent nighttime awakenings
+- Older adults tend toward earlier sleep timing and more fragmented nights — but they still need sleep

 01 Sleep Architecture 101